CS4311-spring-2020/pick-tool-team15-spicegirls/README.md

   * The Resouces folder contains all images, icons, and Audios used in the PICK ui

   * The Libraries folder contains all libraries used in the code.

+## How to Run

+First, clone the repository:

+      git clone

 ## Collaborators